This guest post on how to choose the right lens was contributed by pro photographer John Bennet.

 As a beginner, you should think about enhancing your skills regarding using light as your best friend and how to combine lens with possibilities of a manual mode.
 Some lens is quite expensive, even though their value is not better from their cheaper counterparts.

 Usually, Nikon and Canon lenses will be more expensive.
 However, other brands will often offer similar quality for a smaller price.
 Always pay attention to the alternatives and compare expensive brands with less famous ones.
+As an example, take a quick peak of price for lenses on Amazon.

 Materials – the difference between plastic and metal lenses.